Javran/auto-minesweeper/README.md

 - ImageMagick
 - xdotool

-Make sure project is executed from repository root so that assets are loaded correctly.
+This project expects `$AUTO_MINESWEEPER_HOME` to be set to the repository root to work properly.